 Working towards Safety: Supporting women alongside DVIP’s perpetrator programme

-Workers from the Domestic Violence Intervention Project in the U.K. give us an insight into how a support service run by a perpetrator programme sees their work with female partners or ex-partners of the men on the programme.
-They write about how they place women at the core of their intervention programme, the basis for this work, confidentiality and the complex ways in which the 2 parts of the programme intersect and interact.
-They also use case studies to illustrate some of the points made and bring them to life.
-(Authors: Viji Rajagopalan, Phil Price, Jo Langston and Fran Potter)
+Rajagopala, Price, Langston and Potter give an insight into how a support service, run by a perpetrator programme, sees their work with female partners or ex-partners of the men in the programme.
+The authors write about how they place women at the core of their intervention programme, the basis for this work, confidentiality and the complex ways in which the two parts of the programme intersect and interact.
+Additionally, they use case studies to illustrate their points and bring them to life.

 Partnerships with Victims' Services in Work with Perpetrators

 Rosa Logar examines the issue for partnerships between women’s/victim organisations and perpetrator work.
 She underlines the key issues such as: the importance of the Istanbul Convention; how societal gender inequality runs not only through all aspects of perpetrator work but in multi-agency partnerships too; institutional challenges to change and holistic responses.
 She explains how all partnerships need to act in ways that empower women, and gives details of a project in Austria to give an example of good practice of co-ordinated partnership work.